 Gardening in May: Crops to Plant Outdoors

-Another great crop for planting in May are beets.
+Another great crop for planting in May is beets.
 Beets are very hardy and frost does not bother them too much!

 Root crops like carrots do well in colder weather and can be started outdoors as early as 8 weeks before your last frost date.
 I’ve found that warming the soil before planting can really help as well as using some fabric row cover for protection.